jreisinger/docs/data/cv.md

 I've been securing, operating and building computer systems for about 15 years.
 This includes writing [programs](https://github.com/jreisinger).
-I started out as an IT auditor and system administrator, later moved to DevOps and security engineering.
+I started as an IT auditor, moved to systems administration and security engineering.
 I've also managed smaller projects and teams.

 # Employment history